The optimality of syntactic dependency distances: Results

-Our findings have implications for the debate on the proper syntactic annotation \cite{sud,Osborne2019a,Yan2019a}.
+We have investigated the role of function words in DDm in two ways.
+First, we have investigated the effect of how function words are linked considering two rather opposite annotation styles: UD, which is content-head, and SUD, which is function-head \cite{sud}.
 In addition to confirming that dependency distances are shorter in SUD than in UD \cite{Osborne2019a} (Table \ref{optimality_by_family_table}), we have found that all languages (with no exception) are significantly optimized only when SUD is used (Table \ref{patterns_in_optimality_table}) and that SUD shows fewer languages with anti-DDm effects (Table \ref{anti_dependency_distance_table}), as expected by the direct influence of DDm in the annotation criteria of SUD \cite{sud}.
-Therefore, whether DDm is a universal (exceptionless) phenomenon on a global scale or the scope of anti-DDm effects may depend on the annotation criteria.
-Further research on the foundations of these criteria is necessary \cite{Ferrer2002f,Futrell2019a}.
+Second, we have also shown that the removal of function words reduces the optimality of dependency distances in practically all languages of the parallel collection.
+The outcomes of these two approaches to the role of function words strongly suggest that function words help languages to reduce dependency distance.
+Further research is needed to clarify if dependency distance minimization is a driving force during grammaticalization \cite{Hopper1991a}.